Why is New Year’s Eve called Silvester in Germany?

 What is Sylvester … Silvester?

-Ok, first let’s clear this part up.
 Germans call New Year’s Eve Silvester.
 WHY??
-Well, it goes back to 1582 when Pope Gregory XIII modified the previously used Julian Calendar, and made everyone use the Gregorian Calendar instead.
-Why? because Calendar drift was messing up scheduling Easter.
-The Julian Calendar didn’t correctly line up with the actual time it took the Earth to rotate around the Sun, it was always off just a little bit… To get everyone back on track, 10 days were removed (from October 5- 14th of 1582), and our current system was put into place that included Leap Year (an extra Day every 4 years).
-Now we are mostly on track.
+It goes back to 1582 when Pope Gregory XIII modified the previously used Julian Calendar and made everyone use the Gregorian Calendar instead.
+Why?
+Because Calendar drift was playing havoc with the Easter schedule.
+The Julian Calendar didn’t align with the time it took the Earth to rotate around the Sun; it was always off just a little bit… To get the calendar back in synch with the seasons, 10 days were removed (from October 5- 14th of 1582).
+Once those days were gone, our current system was put into place.
+It included Leap Year (an extra Day every 4 years).
+Now, we are mostly on track.

 Can you imagine the power to reset the calendar?
 That brings us back to Silvester.
-His Saint Day was celebrated on Dec.
-31st.
-And after the calendar switch, his day was officially the last day of the year.
-People called it Saint Silvester’s Day or the Feast of Saint Silvester, and it just stuck and gets used for New Year.
+St. Silvester’s Saint’s Day was celebrated on Dec.
+31st, officially the last day of the year.
+People called it Saint Silvester’s Day or the Feast of Saint Silvester, and it just stuck and got used for New Year’s Eve.

 Want to celebrate New Year’s Eve like a German?
 Here are some fun New Year’s Traditions you can try!